ynniv/deposits/index.md

 ## 8. Conclusion

-Bitcoin Deposits provides a trust-minimized path to Lightning Network access for all users, regardless of their technical capability, connectivity, or wealth.
-The introduction of 2-of-2 multisig addressing for vault payments significantly strengthens the security model by preventing operators from selectively honoring payments.
+Bitcoin Deposits provides a trust-minimized path to Lightning Network access for all depositors, regardless of their technical capability, connectivity, or wealth.
+The introduction of MuSig2 keys for vault payments significantly strengthens the security model by preventing operators from selectively honoring payments.
 The addition of multi-vault architectures with cross-auditing creates organic trust through mutual accountability, making collusion economically irrational.
-By acknowledging that different users have different needs and risk tolerances, the protocol enables a market-based approach where deposit sizes naturally match operator reputation values and architectural robustness.
+By acknowledging that different depositors have different needs and risk tolerances, the protocol enables a market-based approach where deposit sizes naturally match operator reputation values and architectural robustness.

 The key innovation is not in preventing all possible theft but in creating transparent mechanisms for reputation building, structural accountability, and risk assessment, while cryptographically preventing the most common attack vectors and economically disincentivizing collusion.
-Users can make informed decisions about which operators to trust with what amounts, while market dynamics ensure that good operators thrive and bad operators fail.
+Depositors can make informed decisions about which operators to trust with what amounts, while market dynamics ensure that good operators thrive and bad operators fail.

 This pragmatic approach enables:
 - **Universal access** to Lightning payments without on-chain transactions
-- **User sovereignty** through cryptographic control of deposits
+- **Depositor sovereignty** through cryptographic control of deposits
-- **Cryptographic payment integrity** via 2-of-2 multisig addressing
+- **Cryptographic payment integrity** via MuSig2 addressing
 - **Organic trust building** through visible multi-vault architectures
 - **Market efficiency** through operator competition
-- **Progressive adoption** as users can start small and grow
+- **Progressive adoption** as deposits can start small and grow
 - **Systemic resilience** through diversification and choice

-The protocol succeeds by providing infrastructure that meets users where they are.
+The protocol succeeds by providing infrastructure that meets people where they are.
 Whether someone has $10 or $10 million, intermittent connectivity or fiber internet, technical expertise or none at all—Bitcoin Deposits provides an appropriate solution that maintains the core principle of cryptographic verifiability while acknowledging the realities of human trust networks.

-The combination of 2-of-2 multisig addressing and organic multi-vault architectures transforms Bitcoin Deposits from a purely reputation-based system to one with strong cryptographic guarantees and structural incentives for honest behavior.
-This makes the protocol suitable for users across the entire economic spectrum, from small-amount testers to large-scale adopters.
+The combination of MuSig2 addressing and organic multi-vault architectures transforms Bitcoin Deposits from a purely reputation-based system to one with strong cryptographic guarantees and structural incentives for honest behavior.
+This makes the protocol suitable for peoples across the entire economic spectrum, from small-amount testers to large-scale adopters.

 Bitcoin Deposits is evolution, not revolution.
 It builds on Lightning's success while addressing its adoption barriers.
-By creating space for operators at all reputation levels to serve users with all risk tolerances, by providing cryptographic protection against the most common attack vectors, and by fostering organic trust through cross-vault accountability, we enable the Lightning Network to truly become the payment layer for the world.
+By creating space for operators at all reputation levels to serve peoples with all risk tolerances, by providing cryptographic protection against the most common attack vectors, and by fostering organic trust through cross-vault accountability, we enable the Lightning Network to truly become the payment layer for the world.